StephenZhang945/P2_Traffic_Sign_Classifier/Writeup_Traffic_Sign_Classifier.md

 ![right-of-way at the next intersection](https://github.com/StephenZhang945/P2_Traffic_Sign_Classifier/blob/master/New_Image/4.png)right-of-way at the next intersection

-The first image might be difficult to classify because ...
+The second image might be difficult to classify because after convert from RGB to grayscale， "go left" signal in this image maybe ignored or confused in different angle of view or shadow.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).